webplatform/docs-wpd/Getting_Started/index.md

 '''For specific things to do''', take a look at our [[WPD:Most_Wanted_Tasks|WPD Most Wanted]] page, which is a place to record the things that most need doing right now.
 This will be added to as time goes on.

-'''Want to create a new tutorial or conept page?'''
+'''Want to create a new tutorial or concept page?'''
 Find a thorough guide at [[WPD:Content/Tutorials_and_concept_articles|Tutorials and Concept articles]]

 ===5-minute tasks===